aditya-bhuyan/dees-pages-workshop/instructions/Lab08-Persistence-README.md

 #sudo ln -s /etc/apparmor.d/usr.sbin.mysqld /etc/apparmor.d/disable/
   #sudo apparmor_parser -R /etc/apparmor.d/usr.sbin.mysqld
 ```
+- Replace all the \<your-name> with your actual first name.
 - Ensure that a MySQL instance with no password for user root is running in local machine
 - Build, Test and Run the application locally by using the following commands
 ```shell script